NeelaOrg/mermaid-live-editor/README.md

 Default is empty, disabling button to save to Mermaid Chart and promotional banner.

+To keep Mermaid Chart links enabled but hide promotional banners, set MERMAID_IS_ENABLED_PROMOTIONS to `false`.

+To keep Mermaid Chart links enabled but hide Mermaid Chart Playground links, set MERMAID_IS_ENABLED_PLAYGROUND_LINKS to `false`.

 ### To update the Security modal

 The modal shown on clicking the security link assumes analytics, renderer, Kroki